cgund98/cloud-render/README.md

 ### How much does it cost?
 For more details on costs of running render jobs, please see the [pricing guide](./docs/overview/pricing.md).

+## Troubleshooting
+If you run into any problems using the add-on, please create a [new issue](https://github.com/cgund98/cloud-render/issues/new).

+### Deleting render farm manually
+If for whatever reason the add-on is not working or you want to be completely sure you aren't being charged for resources that are currently running, you need to delete the AWS resources manually.

+This is quite easy.
+Navigate to the "CloudFormation" service via the search menu.
+Make sure you have selected the same region in the top right of the window as you entered in the add-on panel.
+E.g. if you entered `us-east-2`, you should see "Ohio".

+In the "Stacks" tab, any resources created by the add-on will have a name starting with `cloud-render-`.
+If they exist, feel free to delete them.
+This should remove all resources by Cloud Render.

 ## Contributing
 Have any ideas for new features or improvements?
 Feel free to create an [issue](https://github.com/cgund98/cloud-render/issues/new), or simply implement the changes yourself!